fenago/machine-learning-essentials-module1/lab_08/README.md

-# Chapter 3: Data Wrangling with Pandas
+# Lab 3: Data Wrangling with Pandas

 In this lab, we discuss the process of data manipulation, learn how to explore an API to gather data, and perform data cleaning and reshaping with `pandas`.